- Best corner TV mount

 For Architectural quality

-- My favorite design fits most TVs ranging from 37 to 65 inches.
+- My favorite design fits most monitors ranging from 37 to 65 inches.

-- The mount can tilt, level, and swivel for proper TV positioning.
+- The mount can tilt, level, and swivel for proper positioning.

 - Dual arms add stability and hold more weight.